New Jersey to replace stolen food and cash assistance benefits

 - Check your EBT account regularly for unauthorized charges.
 If you notice any unauthorized charges, change your PIN immediately.

-Cardholders can reset their PIN online at www.NJFamiliesFirst.com, on the ConnectEBT mobile app or by calling 1-800-997-3333.
+Cardholders can reset their PIN at njfamiliesfirst.com, on the ConnectEBT mobile app or by calling 800-997-3333.

 The state will never text a person to say their card is locked or to call a number to apply or recertify.
-Households should also be aware of text messages that ask for the person’s EBT card number or PIN, or from someone pretending to be a “SNAP consultant” saying that they are pre-approved for benefits or that an application was initiated on their behalf.
+Households should also be aware of text messages that ask for a person’s EBT card number or PIN, or from someone pretending to be a “SNAP consultant” saying they are preapproved for benefits or that an application was initiated on their behalf.

 REPORTER: Michelle Brunetti Post